realworldocaml/book/book/testing/README.md

 file with the captured output, with `.corrected` appended to the end.
 If this new output looks correct, we can *promote* it to be the expected output by copying it over the original source.
-The `dune promote` does just this, leaving our original test looking like this:
+The `dune promote` command does just this, leaving our test file in the following state.

 ```ocaml file=examples/trivial_expect_test_fixed/test.ml
 open!
 Base